-We use microbiological challenge tests to validate the effectiveness of your disinfection process and identify potential weaknesses or areas for improvement.
-We use process-specific bioindicators that are individually generated using special disinfection processes and resistance-checked test organisms.
-In this way, we create the basis for meaningful results.
+We use microbiological challenge tests to validate the effectiveness of your sterilization process (e.g., for food or packaging materials) and identify potential weak points or areas for optimization.
+To do this, we use process-specific bioindicators, which are individually produced using customized contamination methods and resistance-tested test organisms.
+By combining specific test organisms with practical test conditions, we create the basis for reliable and meaningful results.

 Using defined test organisms, we precisely quantify the inactivation efficiency of your packaging and machine sterilization.
 For this purpose, bioindicators (artificially contaminated carrier materials such as packaging or machine parts) are introduced into the real process.
 Based on the results of the microbiological validation, we advise you on process optimization and system design.
 At the same time, we provide you with microbiological proof of efficacy in accordance with the recommendations and information sheets of the VDMA.